ezsystems/PlatformUIBundle/README.md

     $ bower install
     ```

-Once this is done, you can go to http://<uri_of_ez>/shell to run the editorial
+Once this is done, you can go to http://<uri_of_ez>/shell to run the eZ Platform
-application.
+UI application.

 ## Tests